 Public detoxification is often available but short-term.
 It is rarely enough without serious follow-up.
 As your teen’s addiction progresses, it is a matter of time before he or she ends up on the streets or in jail.
 Given the stress of having an addict in your house, either you or the addict will initiate a new chapter in your child’s addiction: homelessness.
 Fathers tend to be hard-nosed and quiet about it, mothers often the opposite.

 Early intervention and keeping them off the streets is the best scenario for young addicts.
 Teen drug users are a tough population to win over.
 They will exhaust their family.
-Most parents will attempt intervention or treatment, but readily defer to their teen’s half-hearted contritions, wasting your time and your kid’s hope for early recovery.
+Most parents will attempt intervention or substance abuse treatment but readily defer to their teen’s half-hearted contrition, wasting your time and your kid’s hope for early recovery.
 A recurring catch-22!

-The Partnership is excited to welcome new blogger Dr. Libby Cataldi!
+The Partnership is excited to welcome a new blogger, Dr. Libby Cataldi!
 She is an educator and mother of two sons.
 Dr. Cataldi is the author of Stay Close: A Mother’s Story of Her Son’s Addiction.

 Today’s Promise: I am only human and sometimes I feel as though I can’t go on.
 But I will.
 I will go on in hope.

 “We can’t be armor for our children.
 We can only be supporting troops.”
 Irwin Shaw